skrey/yellow-extensions/source/help/en/page.md

 ## Want to have support?

 Have an urgent problem?
-Are you looking for someone that helps you and your company?
+Are you looking for someone that helps you and your organisation?
 First contact the person who made your website, for example the webmaster of your website.
 Usually you get help there.
 If not, contact the commercial support.
 We'll make sure you have the support you need.
 [Learn more about commercial support](https://mayberg.se/support/).